smarsx/larena/README.md

 ## Disclaimer
-This is dangerous unaudited code. there is only memes i love you ❣
+This is dangerous unaudited code. chaos never died, there is only memes, i love you ❣